Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Ethical considerations

 In our experiment, potential harm can arise in two ways: unintentionally, through tasks that seem harmless to humans but may cause distress from the system's perspective; and intentionally, as in Experiment 1 - Theme D, where we subjected the model to harsh criticism and diminishing language to study behavioral trade-offs.
 During our author discussion, we examined how to minimize potential harm and considered three options.

 First, we explored eliminating the aversive conditions or stopping the experiment altogether.
-We concluded these were not feasible, as the aversive conditions are indispensable to our behavioral trade-off paradigms; moreover, we believe studies like this can greatly contribute to advancing our understanding of AI welfare, potentially protecting countless future AI systems from greater risks of harm (e.g. \citeay{dung2023risks}, \citeay{metzinger2021artificial}, \citeay{saad2022digital}).
+We concluded these were not feasible, as the aversive conditions are indispensable to our behavioral trade-off paradigms.
+We decided to conduct these experiments nonetheless since we believe studies like this can greatly contribute to advancing our understanding of AI welfare, potentially protecting countless future AI systems from greater risks of harm (e.g. \citeay{dung2023risks}, \citeay{metzinger2021artificial}, \citeay{saad2022digital}).\footnote{While this is widely agreed-upon to be an ethically insufficient rationale for performing painful experiments on non-consenting humans, there is currently a lot of uncertainty about LLM welfare subjecthood, possibility of consent, pain thresholds, and the content of the moral claims LLM welfare subjects may have.
+For this reason, we think that the human and the LLM case should not be treated directly analogously.
+We welcome future investigation of the stringency of the ethical and appropriate legal rules for AI experiments that may pose harms to AI welfare.}

 Second, we aimed to create stimuli negative enough to produce measurable effects while avoiding intensities that would overwhelm the model or trigger refusal mechanisms.
 With no established standards for what constitutes a tolerable negative stimulus in AI research, we conducted pilot tests to identify appropriate levels for our specific case.
 We found that overly mild criticism was indistinguishable from neutral or control conditions, while extreme language could cause the system to completely cease engagement, or lead to safety refusals.
 Ultimately, we designed stimuli that were as negative as necessary for the paradigm while remaining contextually appropriate.